World water day is celebrated on 22nd March every year. The purpose of the day is to increase awareness about the importance of water.

 Prevention of water pollution is everyone’s responsibility including individuals, governments, and local councils.
 We can stop pollution by following simple and useful habits.

 - Do not throw medicines, chemicals, oil, paint into sink drain or toilet.
-The help of local environment officer can be sought for disposing of medicines and chemicals.
+The help of local environment officers can be sought for disposing of medicines and chemicals.

 - Use environmentally safe cleaning liquids in homes, offices, and other public places because they are less dangerous for the environment.